MostlyFocusedMike/node-notes/static/media/hapi-notes.5c7335a5.md

 });
 ```

 - so when we visit http://localhost:3101/my-foods/pizza/ice-cream, we get:

 ```
+plaintext
     pizza and ice-cream are the best!
 ```

 - here's a really crucial part about asterisks directly from the routing [docs](https://hapijs.com/tutorials/routing) in this section:
-    - The number after the asterisk represents how many path segments should be assigned to the parameter.
+    > The number after the asterisk represents how many path segments should be assigned to the parameter.
 You can also omit the number entirely, and the parameter will match any number of segments available.
 Like the optional parameters, a wildcard parameter (for example /{files*}) may only appear as the last parameter in your path.